 After a full winter of the Fusion-Guards performing to perfection, it was time to test a different style on the synthetic slate mock-up.
-Back in March of 2021 our president and our engineer switched the snow guards, replacing the top rows of Fusion-Guard pad-style and the attachable rod-styles with wire loops installed in our recommended layout.
-Below the wire loops you will see three rows of Fusion-Guards on the eave edge to supplement the wire loops.
+Back in March of 2021 our president and our engineer replaced the top rows of Fusion-Guard pad-style and attachable rods with Wire Loops installed in our recommended layout.
+Below the Wire Loops you will see three rows of Fusion-Guards on the eave edge to supplement the Wire Loops.

-For those of you who are not familiar with what a pad-style snow guard is supposed to do, check out https://fromridgetoeave.com/the-significance-of-snow-guard-layout-pad-style/.
-To summarize, a Pad-Style snow guard is supposed to restrict the snow from sliding in large masses off from the roof surface.
+To familiarize yourself with what a pad-style snow guard is supposed to do, check out the blog “The Significance of Snow Guard Lay Out Pad Style.”
+To summarize, a Pad-Style snow guard restricts snow from sliding off the roof in large masses.
 Instead, you will have small sections of snow serpentine the guards and fall off in manageable pieces.

 Now on to the results!
-The first thing to notice is that as the snow melts on the 21st, it pulls away from the guards slowly as it melts down the roof surface.
+The first thing to notice is that as snow melts on the 21st, it pulls away from the guards slowly as it melts down the roof surface.
 As the temperature lowers, the snow falls and fills the roof surface once again.
 The snow stays in place overnight as temperatures plummet, freezing to the synthetic slate.
-The 22nd brings more snow, but the rising temperatures cause the snow to compress towards the roof allowing the tops of the dark bronze Fusion-Guards to appear.
-As the snow continues to compress, small lumps of snow appear above where they wire loops sit.
+April 22 brings more snow, but the rising temperatures cause the snow to compress towards the roof allowing the tops of the dark bronze Fusion-Guards to appear.
+As the snow continues to compress, small lumps of snow appear above where they Wire Loops sit.